 opposites.
 Those who seek justification by law are actually seeking to be

-justified through their own righteousness, that is, through their own ability
+justified through their own righteousness, that is, through their fleshly inability

 to fulfill the law.
 This is the entanglement of the law and the height of

 down.
-This is why the law is powerless to justify anyone: we all lack the
+The law is powerless to justify anyone, because we all lack the

 ability to comply with its demands.